contentedweb/cms.contentedweb.com/src/posts/2022/site-overview.md

 ### Accessibility Statement

 It is good practice for all sites to have an [accessibility statement](/pages/accessibility/), as this can help persons with disabilities get around your site.
 The template is by default fully accessible and the statement reflects that.
+It is configured to appear in the footer menu.

 ### About this site